Paul McDade jailed over guns and ammunition

 Belfast Crown Court heard McDade had told police that he was transporting the guns to pay off a drug debt.

-The 53 year old pleaded guilty to having firearms and ammunition under suspicious circumstances and possession of an offensive weapon.'In trouble'
+The 53 year old pleaded guilty to having firearms and ammunition under suspicious circumstances and possession of an offensive weapon.

 A prosecution barrister told the court a search of McDade's phone revealed a text message under the name of 'Mate' which talked of the accused being given "the wrong one by mistake".